 If your kitchen appliance is still under the manufacturer’s warranty, you may be able to complete the repair, or replace the model free of charge.
-The majority of appliance manufacturer’s provide a 1-year warranty, you can reference our guide to determine whether your kitchen appliance is covered or if it is not.
+The majority of appliance manufacturer’s provide a warranty, you can reference our guide to determine whether your kitchen appliance is covered or if it is not.

 Is This the First Time the Appliance Has Needed Professional Repair?

 Frequent or costly repairs are one sign that it’s probably time to replace the appliance, as the likelihood of future repair is high.
 Consider the 50 percent rule: when the total cost of the repair service is over half of the value of a new kitchen appliance, think about buying a new one.